breezy-weather/breezy-weather/CONTRIBUTE.md

 Copy:
 ```
-app/src/main/java/org/breezyweather/sources/openweather/
+app/src/main/java/org/breezyweather/sources/pirateweather/
 ```
 to:
 ```
 app/src/main/java/org/breezyweather/sources/<yoursourceid>/
 ```

-We will use OpenWeather as a base as it is the most “apply to most situations” source, without having too many specific code that most sources don’t need.
+We will use Pirate Weather as a base as it is the most “apply to most situations” source, without having too many specific code that most sources don’t need.
 But at each step, you can have a look at what already exists for this source if you feel like something you want to implement might already have been done on other sources.